Remarks on relative categoricity: Introduction and preliminaries

-Of course we are interested in the case where $Q$ is the universe of ${\bar M}$, namely the solution set of $x=x$, in whih case we will say for example that ${\bar M}$ is $k$-co-analyzable in $P$.
+Of course we are interested in the case where $Q$ is the universe of ${\bar M}$, namely the solution set of $x=x$, in which case we will say for example that ${\bar M}$ is $k$-co-analyzable in $P$.

 \begin{Lemma} The following are equivalent:

 (i) ${\bar M}$ is $1$-co-analyzable in $P$,

 (ii) ${\bar M}$ is almost internal to $P$,